Karyotype: Number of chromosomes in a set

 A spectacular example of variability between closely related species is the muntjac, which was investigated by Kurt Benirschke and Doris Wurster.
 The diploid number of the Chinese muntjac, Muntiacus reevesi, was found to be 46, all telocentric.
 When they looked at the karyotype of the closely related Indian muntjac, Muntiacus muntjak, they were astonished to find it had female = 6, male = 7 chromosomes.

 The number of chromosomes in the karyotype between (relatively) unrelated species is hugely variable.
 The low record is held by the nematode Parascaris univalens, where the haploid n = 1; and an ant: Myrmecia pilosula.
 The high record would be somewhere amongst the ferns, with the adder's tongue fern Ophioglossum ahead with an average of 1262 chromosomes.
 Top score for animals might be the shortnose sturgeon Acipenser brevirostrum at 372 chromosomes.
 The existence of supernumerary or B chromosomes means that chromosome number can vary even within one interbreeding population; and aneuploids are another example, though in this case they would not be regarded as normal members of the population.

 Fundamental number

 The fundamental number, FN, of a karyotype is the number of visible major chromosomal arms per set of chromosomes.
-Thus, FN ≤ 2 x 2n, the difference depending on the number of chromosomes considered single-armed (acrocentric or telocentric) present.
+Thus, FN ≤ 2 × 2n, the difference depending on the number of chromosomes considered single-armed (acrocentric or telocentric) present.
 Humans have FN = 82, due to the presence of five acrocentric chromosome pairs: 13, 14, 15, 21, and 22 (the human Y chromosome is also acrocentric).
 The fundamental autosomal number or autosomal fundamental number, FNa or AN, of a karyotype is the number of visible major chromosomal arms per set of autosomes (non-sex-linked chromosomes).